 To book any one of our Kruger Park safaris, you can browse through our website and find the one most suitable to your needs and expectations.
 You can then book directly via our website, pay online and start preparing for your trip.
 Alternatively, you can contact us and have a chat with one of our knowledgeable consultants.

-We are based in the Lowveld town of Hazyview, which is a 15 minute drive away from the Kruger National Park.
+We are based in the Lowveld town of Hazyview, which is a 15-minute drive away from the Kruger National Park.
 Our consultants, guides and management team, are predominantly locals, who’ve spent a lifetime living in the area.
-They all have tremendous knowledge about the Kruger National Park and its wild inhabitants, and can give you the kind of advice that you won’t find online, to make your holiday memorable.
+They all have tremendous knowledge about the Kruger National Park and its wild inhabitants and can give you the kind of advice that you won’t find online, to make your holiday memorable.

 Clients doing overnight Kruger Park Packages stay at quality Private Lodges just a 10-15 Min drive from the Kruger National park, Private lodges offer a high level of quality, we can Block book accommodation and Lodges have WIFI and include Breakfasts and Dinners, Air-conditioned units combined with great Meals and Safaris offers a quality Safari Package.

-Kurt the Director of Kurt safari Guided Kruger Park safaris for almost 12 years, before starting Kurt safari, we Now rated the leading Safari operator on TripAdvisor and all Packages have been designed personally after many years of Trial and Error, Kruger Park safaris should be simple and Wild, the focus should be on quality Guiding, and safety and then comes the added benefits like quality accommodation, and Fantastic meals, and a memorable affordable experience.
+Kurt the Director of Kurt safari Guided Kruger Park safaris for almost 12 years, before starting Kurt safari, we were Now rated the leading Safari operator on TripAdvisor and all Packages have been designed personally after many years of Trial and Error, Kruger Park safaris should be simple and Wild, the focus should be on quality Guiding, and safety and then comes the added benefits like quality accommodation, and Fantastic meals, and a memorable affordable experience.

 Looking forward to welcoming you to Kruger and Hope you enjoy your Kruger Park safari with us.